A refined Bloch group and the third homology of SL_2 of a field: Introduction

-where $v$ runs through all the finite places of $F$ and $k_v$ is the residue field at $v$.
-(By the results of \cite{hut:arxivcplx11}, if $\F{q}$ is the finite field with $q$ elements, then $\bl{\F{q}}$ is cyclic of order $(q+1)/2$ or $q+1$ according as $q$ is odd or even.)
+where $v$ runs through all the finite places of $F$ and $k_v$ is the residue field at $v$ (see Corollary \ref{exa:global}).
+Let $\zzhalf{n}$ denote the odd part of the nonzero integer $n$.
+By the results of \cite{hut:arxivcplx11}, if $\F{q}$ is the finite field with $q$ elements, then $\zhalf{\pb{\F{q}}}$ is finite cyclic of order $\zzhalf{(q+1)}$.

-As another application, we also use the techniques developed to construct explicitly non-trivial $\F{3}$-vectorspaces of known dimension inside groups of the form $\ho{3}{\spl{2}{\mathcal{O}_S}}{\Z}$ where $\mathcal{O}_S$ is a ring of $S$-integers, and thus to give lower bounds on the $3$-ranks of such groups.
-We hope that these techniques will be useful in proving more general results of this type in the future.
+As another application, we also use the techniques developed to construct explicitly non-trivial $\F{3}$-vector spaces of known dimension inside groups of the form $\ho{3}{\spl{2}{\mathcal{O}_S}}{\Z}$ where $\mathcal{O}_S$ is a ring of $S$-integers corresponding to a set $S$ of primes of the field $F$, and thus to give lower bounds on the $3$-ranks of such groups.
+Since there is still very little in the literature at present by way of explicit calculations of the homology or cohomology of $S$-arithmetic groups of this type, we hope that the techniques developed here will be useful in proving more general results of this type in the future.
+In particular, our results point to the importance of the $\mathcal{O}_S^\times$-module structure in calculations of this type.

-Finally, we use these specialization maps, together with the basic algebraic properties of the refined Bloch groups, developed in section \ref{sec:rpf} below, to give a calculation of $\ho{3}{\spl{2}{F}}{\zhalf{\Z}}$ for local fields $F$ with finite residue field of odd order (Theorem \ref{thm:local}).
-In particular, for such fields we have
+Finally, we use these specialization maps, together with the basic algebraic properties of the refined Bloch groups, developed in section \ref{sec:rpf} below, to give a calculation of $\ho{3}{\spl{2}{F}}{\zhalf{\Z}}$ for local fields $F$ with finite residue field $k$ of odd order (Theorem \ref{thm:local}).
+In particular, for such fields (with some minor restrictions if $\Q_3\subset F$) we have

-where $k$ is the residue field.
 Here the right-hand side is an $\sgr{F}$ module with $F^\times$ acting trivially on the first factor while any uniformizer acts as $-1$ on the second factor.

 To return to our opening remarks, it follows from the results here that there is a natural surjection

 It is natural to ask whether this is an isomorphism and, furthermore, what adjustments, if any, need to be made to obtain a corresponding statement with integral coefficients.